 Emotional Intelligence Matters

-I have seen people appointed in critical leadership positions, who clearly know all the right words to say – things like “I welcome criticism and being challenged”, but the first time people approaches them with a different point of view, they immediately shoot it down without a second thought and often do not even realize that such an action or response (in direct contradiction with their words) causes their team members to perceive them as unapproachable.
+I have seen people appointed in critical leadership positions, who clearly know all the right words to say.
+Things like “I welcome criticism and being challenged”.
+But the first time people approach them with a different point of view, they immediately shoot it down without a second thought.
+Often they do not even realize that such action or response (in direct contradiction with their words) causes their team members to perceive them as unapproachable.
 Have you ever (whether knowingly or unknowingly) fallen into that trap?

-A true leader can allow their decisions and actions to be questioned and challenged, they can listen to the feedback they receive and give it honest consideration, they can admit their mistakes, apologize for them and both change their minds and learn from the experience.
+A true leader can allow their decisions and actions to be questioned and challenged.
+They can listen to the feedback they receive and give it honest consideration.
+They can admit their mistakes, apologize for them, change their minds and learn from the experience.

-Leadership is in essence a never ending journey of personal development and without a high level of emotional intelligence you simply will not be able to unleash your full potential as a leader.
+Leadership is, in essence, a never-ending journey of personal development.
+Without a high level of emotional intelligence, you simply will not be able to unleash your full potential as a leader.
 A high level of emotional intelligence also plays an important role in your leadership effectiveness as delegator, communicator and change agent.

 Acknowledging the importance of emotional intelligence is only the first step.
-The more important question is how you as a leader can continue to work on your level of emotional intelligence and / or support leaders in your organization to work on theirs?
-Effective coaching and mentorship, leadership development courses and thought provoking reading material will all play a role, but these need to be complimented by obtaining honest feedback from your team on a regular basis.
+The more important question is how you as a leader can continue to work on your level of emotional intelligence.
+Also how you can support leaders in your organization to work on theirs.
+Effective coaching and mentorship, leadership development courses and thought-provoking reading material will all play a role.
+But these need to be complemented by obtaining honest feedback from your team on a regular basis.